Pros and Cons of 529 Plans: Is a 529 Right for Your Education Savings?

 Limited Investment Options

-A 529 plan account owner must select from a menu of investment options offered by the 529 plan.
-This typically includes static investment portfolios that aim to achieve a targeted level of risk, individual fund portfolios, and age-based portfolios that automatically shift asset allocation as the beneficiary gets closer to college.
+A 529 plan account owner must select from the plan’s investment options.
+These typically include static investment portfolios that aim to achieve a targeted level of risk, individual fund portfolios, and age-based portfolios that automatically shift asset allocation as the beneficiary gets closer to college.

 Fees